6 Ways to Create a Low-Maintenance Garden

 Plant Low-Water Perennials

-Colorful perennials are a low-maintenance plant with high rewards.
-Look for Black-eyed Susan's, peonies, or coneflowers.
+Colorful perennials are low-maintenance plants with high rewards.
+Look for Black-eyed Susans (rudbeckia), purple coneflowers (echinacea) and shade-loving ferns.
 Succulents and salvia can also take long periods without water.
-Plus, they don’t mind heat and return for years to come.
+The best perennials don't mind heat and return for years to come.

 Pair Your Plants with Purpose